mominalvi/personal-blog-website/README.md

 - **User Authentication**: Secure sign-up, login, and logout.
 Utilizes Flask-Login for session management.
 - **Blog Post Management**: Users can create, edit, and delete their blog posts.
 Posts include titles, subtitles, images, and rich text content.
 - **Comment System**: Users can post comments on blog articles, fostering community interaction.
-- **Admin Privileges**: Admin users can manage posts and comments site-wide, ensuring content moderation.
+- **Admin Privileges**: Admin user can manage posts and comments site-wide, ensuring content moderation.
 - **Responsive UI**: The application uses Flask-Bootstrap for a responsive and aesthetically pleasing user interface.
 - **Email Integration**: The contact form functionality sends emails using SMTP, allowing for user inquiries and communication.
 - **Database Integration**: Uses Flask-SQLAlchemy for ORM-based database interactions, supporting SQLite and PostgreSQL.